HzaCode/DP2_BeginnersGuide/Study： attachment_step.md

   "pf_id": 1792
 }
 ```

-### Summary

 With this configuration, you can ensure that attachment data is correctly downloaded and saved to the database.
-Configuring the `attachment_step` requires [precise mapping](https://github.com/HzaCode/DP2-for-Beginners/blob/main/API%20Configuration%20Guide%20in%20DP2.md) of attachment information and ensuring they are correctly associated with records in the database.
-Before running live, make sure all placeholders and paths are correctly set to ensure smooth uploading and storage of attachments.
-Additionally, do not forget to conduct testing to verify the setup works as intended and to catch any issues before they affect your data collection process.
+Configuring the attachment_step requires [precise mapping](https://github.com/HzaCode/DP2-for-Beginners/blob/main/API%20Configuration%20Guide%20in%20DP2.md) of attachment information and ensuring they are correctly associated with records in the database.
+Before running live, do not forget to **conduct testing** to verify the setup works as intended and to catch any issues before they affect your data collection process.